 - Publication record derived as sqrt of number of publications and multiplied by total citations.

-- Contributions to the open source software community derived as the average ranking of the R-sig-geo traffic and OS software contributions.
+- Contributions to the open source software community derived as the average ranking of the R-sig-geo traffic (number of e-mails sent/received to your e-mail address) and OS software contributions.

-- Distance to the venue expressed in arc-degrees (applicants further away from the venue have a priority).
+- Distance to the venue expressed in km (applicants further away from the venue have a priority).

 - Time of application (first-come-first-served).